hundehausen/awesome-monero/README.md

 - [Bisq](https://bisq.network/) - A decentralized exchange network for trading Monero and other cryptocurrencies.
 - [Haveno](https://github.com/woodser/haveno) - A decentralized, peer-to-peer, non-custodial Monero exchange for trading fiat currencies for Monero.
+- [Serai](https://github.com/serai-dex/serai) - Serai is a new DEX, built from the ground up, initially planning on listing Bitcoin, Ethereum, DAI, and Monero, offering a liquidity-pool-based trading experience.
+Funds are stored in an economically secured threshold-multisig wallet.

 ## Built with Monero